paularamo/Weeds3D-APP-VM/01_ScriptsForCreatingClusters/README.md

 6. Run create_clusters.bash from within the folder with extracted undistorted frames (you might need to copy the script there)

-7. run run_bundler_clustering_files.sh with proper arguments.
+7. Run from anywhere usage time ./run_bundler_clustering_files.sh <root/dir/of/clusters> <CLUSTER_SIZE>.
+CLUSTER_SIZE will be 40
 To time the cluster creation use this{ time  ./run_bundler_clustering_files.sh <path/to/clusters> <cluster_size> ; } 2> <logfile>;

-4. source ~/.venv/tf_1/bin/activate
+8. Select the proper environment: source ~/.venv/tf_1/bin/activate

-5. run createSegMaps.py with proper arguments to create segmentation maps for clustered point clouds.
+9. run createSegMaps.py with proper arguments to create segmentation maps for clustered point clouds.